 Mountain Brew has new owners as business keeps percolating in downtown Steamboat

 STEAMBOAT SPRINGS — Stopping by the Mountain Brew for his favorite coffee and a taste of quiche was something Steamboat Springs entrepreneur Lonnie Castelli liked to do every day since making this little mountain town his home.
-He liked the coffee house so much, that when the opportunity came to purchased the downtown business earlier this summer, he stepped up to the counter.
+He liked the coffee house so much, when the opportunity came to purchased the downtown business earlier this summer, he stepped up to the counter.

-“I love this place, and it’s awesome,” said Castelli, who took over operations Mountain Brew along with his wife, Talitha “TJ” Appenzeller in June.
+“I love this place, and it’s awesome,” said Castelli, who took over operations of Mountain Brew along with his wife, Talitha “TJ” Appenzeller, in June.
 “I would just stop in here all the time.
 I like it, so I asked the owners if they wanted to sell it.
 It’s a great business, and they have done such a great job.”

 Castelli said he approached Al and Tasha Compos with an offer about six months ago, but didn’t get an immediate response.

-But a few months later the Composes decided to accept Castelli’s offer and sold the business to a Steamboat business man who runs a remodeling business in town and recently purchased the BK Pet Ranch with his wife, in June.
+A few months later, the Composes decided to accept Castelli’s offer and sold the business to a Steamboat business man who runs a remodeling business in town and recently purchased the BK Pet Ranch with his wife in June.

 Castelli said longtime customers of Mountain Brew, which has locations in downtown at 427 Oak St. and inside the Bud Werner Memorial Library at 1289 Lincoln Ave., can rest easy.
-He said he plans to continue to operate both locations and customers should not expect any major changes.
+He said he plans to continue to operate both locations, and customers should not expect any major changes.

 “They have a great following,” Castelli said of the former owners.
 “Everybody loves them.
-We are going to make some minor changes — maybe some with the food and different types of coffee — but for the most part we are going to leave everything the way it is.”
+We are going to make some minor changes — maybe some with the food and different types of coffee — but for the most part, we are going to leave everything the way it is.”

 He said people walking through the doors can expect to find a large selection of quiches that will change from day to day.
-Mountain Brew also offers a full breakfast menu that includes items like the jumpstart sandwich and breakfast burrito, and a full lunch menu that includes many sandwich choices.
+Mountain Brew also offers a full breakfast menu that includes items such as the jumpstart sandwich and breakfast burrito, and a full lunch menu that includes many sandwich choices.
 Customers will also find a curry chicken wrap, salads and frittatas.
 For a sweet treat, Mountain Brew offers baked treats including cupcakes, cookies, muffins, crumb bars and scones.

-Many of the items on the menu will feature local products from vendors that live right her in the Yampa Valley including the eggs from Hayden Fresh Farm.
-Castelli said most of Mountain Brews coffee currently comes from Portland, but he is interested in talking to several local coffee roasters to see if his business can feature more products from the Yampa Valley in the future.
+Many of the items on the menu will feature local products from vendors that live in the Yampa Valley, including eggs from Hayden Fresh Farm.
+Castelli said most of Mountain Brew’s coffee currently comes from Portland, but he is interested in talking to several local coffee roasters to see if his business can feature more products from the Yampa Valley in the future.

 - 6:30 a.m. until 4 p.m.
 Monday through Friday